NagyEndre/typewriter/README.md

 # TypeWriter

-Practice typing on your keyboard with some quotes or with design patterns.
+Practice typing on your keyboard with some design patterns.

 # Try the TypeWriter!